Parliament of Albania: Composition

 The Constitution of Albania mandates that the Parliament consists of at least 140 members, elected by a secret ballot, of which 100 members are elected directly.
-The term of office is four years, but elections can be held earlier earlier in the relatively rare case that the Parliament is dissolved prematurely by the President.
+The term of office is four years, but elections can be held earlier in the relatively rare case that the Parliament is dissolved prematurely by the President.
 The Parliament can be dissolved by the President on the recommendation of the Prime Minister if the latter has lost a vote of confidence in the Parliament, if the recommendation is made and accepted before the Parliament acts to elect a new Prime Minister.
 Elections for the Parliament are held 30 to 60 days before the end of the mandate, and at most 45 days after its dissolution.

 The electoral system is closed list proportional representation.
 There are 12 multi-member constituencies, corresponding to the 12 counties of the country.
 Seats are allocated using the d'Hondt method with a 2.5% electoral threshold.
 Within any constituency, parties must meet a threshold of 3 percent of votes, and pre-election coalitions must meet a threshold of 5 percent of votes.

-31st Legislature
+Recent legislature

 The two largest political parties in Albania are the Socialist Party (PS) and the Democratic Party (PD).
-The last elections were held on 25 April 2021.
-Following is a list of political parties and alliances with representation in the Parliament by the 25 April 2021 elections:
+The last elections were held on 11 May 2025.
+Following is a list of political parties and alliances with representation in the Parliament following those elections:

 Political parties divided according to post-electoral seats in the X Legislature: